Quick Navigation:

 Step 4.
 Confirm the targeted app and click on the Force Quit button on the bottom right side.

-Shortcut tip: A faster way to open the Force Quit Applications window is by pressing Command + Option + Escape keys together.
+Shortcut tip: To open the Force Quit Applications window quickly, press the keys Command + Option + Escape together.

-Severe app freezes where the mouse fails to respond can warrant learning how to force quit on Mac using keyboard shortcuts.
-We use command keys instead of the previous method, as explained below.
+Severe app freezes where the mouse fails to respond can be frustrating, but there's a quicker way to force quit on Mac using keyboard shortcuts.
+Instead of relying on the mouse, you can use command keys to resolve the issue.

 Step 1.
-Hold down the Command + Option + Esc keys (cmd) + Tab keys to open the Force Quit window.
+Hold down the Command + Option + Esc keys to open the Force Quit window.

 Step 2.
 Locate the unresponsive app and select it.